 Fine Guidance Sensor/Near InfraRed Imager and Slitless Spectrograph (FGS/NIRISS)

 The Fine Guidance Sensor (FGS) allows Webb to point precisely, so that it can obtain high-quality images.
-The FGS was delivered to NASA Goddard in July of 2012.

 Learn More About FGS/NIRISS: